Ting-Li-Me/CodeSample-CW/README.md

 3. Open appsettings.json file from CodeSample-CW project, replace the ConnectionStrings with yours

-4. Open Package Manager Console in Visual Studio, set Default Project as "CodeSample-CW", run "update-database", which will create testing tale in your database.
+4. Open Package Manager Console in Visual Studio, set Default Project as "CodeSample-CW", run "update-database", which will create testing table in your database.

 5. Set CodeSample-CW project as Startup project